 A premise-based solution is hosted on your company’s servers, so you are responsible for supporting and maintaining it.
-On the other hand, web-based facility management software is housed on servers your company doesn’t own and is distributed through the Internet.
+On the other hand, web-based facility maintenance software is housed on servers your company doesn’t own and is distributed through the Internet.

 A growing number of maintenance management software vendors are offering web-based solutions, but is web-based facility maintenance software right choice for your organization?
 One size doesn’t fit all.
 Below are the pros and cons of web-based maintenance software.